Tate’s Hell State Forest is a Must-See for Outdoor Enthusiasts

 Ready to pitch a tent and sleep under the stars?
 You’re in luck!
 There are primitive campsites dispersed throughout the forest.
-Most of these sites are located on the river banks, which offer kayak, canoe and small boat access as well as fabulous fishing.
+Most of these sites offer kayak, canoe, small boat access and fabulous fishing on the river banks.

 If you’re an outdoor enthusiast and plan to visit Franklin County this year, be sure to add Tate’s Hell State Forest to your itinerary!